entrity/stackedit-computer-vision/papers-read/Detail/3D Social Saliency from Head-mounted Cameras.md

 ### Calibration

 Have pairs of people look at each other's camera while moving back and forth and side to side.
 This gives us transformation between (camera's angle and gaze angle) and (camera's center and head center).
 The transformation is applied simply as $y = Ry^w - RC$ where $y^w$ is the point of regard, R is camera orientation, C is camera center.
+(This transforms the real-world $y^w$ to the wearer's camera-centered coordinate system.)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3OTk2MjA1NSwtODUxNDM4ODY3LC0yMD
+eyJoaXN0b3J5IjpbLTU2NTMzMTc3MCwtODUxNDM4ODY3LC0yMD
 gwMzA4ODkwLC0xMTE0MTQ2MjkwXX0=
 -->